 At approximately 11.30am the children prepare for lunch.
 After lunch is rest time.
 After rest time an indoor afternoon program is set up and children have the opportunity to explore in new and familiar activities.
 Large group time (songs, drama, stories, dance) may also occur during this time frame.
 At 3.00pm afternoon tea is served and children then have a play in the main garden.
 The day concludes with family grouping until close.

 - Communication Pockets are located on door in the middle room - main entrance

 - Artwork is kept alphabetically in a box and each child has their own file.
 The box is clearly labelled and can be found on top of the lockers.

 - Donations of boxes, containers, wrapping paper, cards, ribbons, off cuts of materials, corks, bottle tops (basically anything you can think of except toilet rolls and sharps, and egg or nut containers) are greatly appreciated for children's art work.

 Life after the Magpie Room

 This transition is often the smoothest of all as children are eager to be 'a kinder now'!
-Should you have any further questions or concerns, you are welcome to address these to Maxine, Tiffany or Lucy.
+Should you have any further questions or concerns, you are welcome to address these to Maxine or Tiffany.